Iyengar Yoga Retreat with Dr Abhay

 Niyama :- Soucha, Santosha, Tapas, Svadhyaya, Ishvara Pranidhana

-The body is like a vehicle.
-Our legs and hands are wheels of this vehicle of humans.
-Yet you are the master controller of your body.
-Therefore you should know the parts of the body.
+Our Body - The body is like a vehicle.
+Our legs and hands are the wheels of this vehicle, and you are the master controller of your body.
+Therefore you should understand the parts of the body.

 You will learn the following asanas of Utthitha sthiti.